 But for the moment, let Feet Do Travel help you make a home on GIli Air.

-Please note, all prices given were correct at the time of writing, however situations change.
+Please note, all prices given were correct at the time of writing, however situations change, and Covid-19 lockdowns have had an impact on tourism globally.
 Prices go up and down so this article is meant to be a guide to help you.

 Gili Air is a small island with a circumference of 5km located north west of Lombok, in the Nusa Tenggara Province of Indonesia.
 By boat, it’s a 20 minute journey from Bangsal, Lombok, or two hours by fast boat from Bali which is further west.